samfitgen/trgen/docs/Enthusiast-Maintenance-High_Volume_II.md

 # Trainer Road Plan: HIT Maintenance - High Volume II

+> The HIT Maintenance plans are meant to provide competitive riders with a high-
+> intensity maintenance training plan that can be used to maintain hard-earned,
+> peak or near-peak fitness.
+At the same time, these plan remain malleable in
+> order to allow weekday & weekend race substitutions for the scheduled
+> workouts.
+>
+> This second version of the HIT Maintenance plan is not an evolution of the
+> first version; rather, it's an optional plan that's only different in its
+> workout selection.
+Choose HIT Maintenance I or HIT Maintenance II, any order,
+> do one, do both, makes no matter.
+They're two versions of the same plan aimed
+> at providing options for riders with long, competitive seasons who don't want
+> to ride the same indoor workouts from Race plan to Race plan.
+>
+> And as with version I, riders are given the option to alter the duration of
+> each end-of-week long ride, shift it to midweek if necessary, and/or perform
+> the ride outdoors when circumstances allow.
+>
+> Again, these plans are flexible.
+But this isn't to say that they require any
+> tweaking and riders can choose to follow them just as they are in order to
+> maintain high-level fitness should the commonly utilized weekly format suit
+> their schedules.

 ## Week 1

 > The first week of any training plan is often dedicated to assessing your